 Topical spot-on products should be applied to his skin every month.
 Follow the directions carefully, especially with respect to how soon they should be used after a bath.

-Oral tablets are excellent insecticides.
+Oral tablets can also often be worth investigating.
 Be sure to note their coverage and efficiency.

 Fleas at the very least make your dog itchy and if he has a heavy burden, the resultant flea anaemia may be fatal.
 Although it does take time and effort to keep them in check, it’s worth it to keep your much loved canine family member in the best of health.